KyTheGuy/Guide/src/selfhosting/getting-started.md

 To get started, you can start by installing the [server files](https://github.com/RimworldTogether/Rimworld-Together/releases/latest).
 Choose the appropriate version for your operation system, either Linux or Windows.
 We do not currently offer support for mac OS nor do we plan to in the future.

-## QuickStart
+##Quick Start Guide
-This guide will assume you're running a windows installation.
+This guide will help you set up and run the server on a Windows installation.

-Start by creating a folder on your desktop and extracting the server inside of it, you should now be able to launch the server.
+1. Create a Folder:
+	Create a new folder on your desktop or preferred location.

+2. Extract the Server Files:
+	Extract the server file/s into the newly created folder.

+3. Launch the Server:
+	Run GameServer.exe (you can rename it if you prefer).
+A terminal window will appear and generate several folders and files.
+Once this process is complete, the server will be up and running.

+4. Connect to Your Server:
-A bunch of files should have been created, and a terminal window should have popped up.
-From there, the server should be up and running.
-You can now join your server through the in game menu, please refer to our client guide for more information.
+	You can join your server through the in-game menu, as described in the previous step.
+For more details, please refer to our client guide.
+(The Terminal window needs to be left open in the background)

+5. World Creation:
 	The first client to join the server will be responsible for creating the world.
-We heavily recommend only generating the world with the minimum enforced modlist (see how to add enforced mods bellow) to avoid any problems.
+We recommend using only the minimum enforced modlist during world creation to avoid potential issues.
+	Essential mods for the server and client to run and connect properly include:
+	Harmony, Core, Any DLC (if used, or you may disable the DLC), RimWorld Together

+6. Mod Recommendations for generation:
+	Use Mods for world generation, use mods that add new world generation or tiles.
+After world generation, you can add any other mods that do not require a new save file to the server and apply as you would like Enforced/Optional/Forbidden.

+##mods
+If you encounter any mods that seem incompatible, please reach out to the mod's author and request a compatibility for the mod to be used with RimWorld Together.
+Alternatively, you may need to create the compatibility patch yourself.

 ## DLCs
 You can find the DLC files on our [GitHub Page](https://github.com/RimworldTogether/Rimworld-Together) for server side use only.